-There are many different types of arthritis and the cause of most types is not known.
-It's likely that there are many different causes.
+There are many different types of arthritis, and it's likely that there are many different causes.
 Researchers are examining the role of genetics (heredity) and lifestyle behaviors in the development of arthritis.

 - Age.
 The risk of developing arthritis, especially osteoarthritis, increases with age.